Msamuelsons/Msamuelsons/README.md

 I am student web looking for opportunities and collabaration in projects related to frontend and backend.
 - 🔭 Always looking to learn, even when I make mistakes.
 - 🌱 I'm looking to collaborate on virtual reality, web 3D and front-end projects.
-- 🤝 Always looking to learn, same making several bugs in this process.
+- 🤝 I’m looking to collaborate on data science and deep learning projects.

 ## Skills